 Muzzai nylon band

 Soft, breathable, and lightweight, the Muzzai nylon band features a hook-and-loop fastener for quick and easy adjustments.
 It comes in 16 colors and can fit every Apple Watch.
 You can buy one for $7.5 or buy 3 band bundle for $15 or a 5 band bundle for just $23 on Amazon.

 How to change Apple Watch band

 - Turn over your Apple Watch so that its screen faces down.

 - Find the band release buttons.
 There’s one for the top band and one for the bottom.
-They are thin oval buttons at the very top and bottom of the backside of the watch.
+They are dainty oval catches at the top and lower part of the rear of the watch.

-- Press the band release button and, as you are pressing, slide the band in either direction to remove it.
+- Press the band discharge button and, as you are squeezing, slide the band one or the other way to eliminate it.

 - Slide the new band in.
 It should click right into place.